SaylorNagaiGronholdt/SaylorNagaiGronholdt/README.md

 - 👋 Hi, I’m Nagai
-- 👀 I’m interested in spoiling my Dog Tahani, an Angel I'll Never Catch, Adventure Time, Computer Science, Painting, Math and all of its applications to modern lifes problems.
+- 👀 I’m interested in spoiling my Dog Tahani, Guitar, Adventure Time, Computer Science, Painting, Math and all of its applications to modern lifes problems.
 - 🌱 I’m currently learning Computer Science (C++) [MADE IT TO COLLEGE I LOVE IT HERE!! :)]
 - 💞️ I’m looking to collaborate on ANYTHING.
 Including (but not limited to) DESIGN, websites, programs, open source software, open source software, open source software, open source software, etc...
 - 📫 How to reach me | saylorngronholdt@gmail.com | or hit my line at +1 (907) 386-1179 😎 |